-My research generally involves parallelism, functional programming, and DSLs.
+My research generally involves parallelism and functional programming.

 In the past, I briefly did research in artificial intelligence.
 I worked with Dr. Scott Gordon on a variation of the minimax algorithm designed to take more risks and set traps.